Where Buzz Aldrin has god-like status!

-Updated on 10/26/2018
+Updated on 09/06/2022

 Ms. Pac-Man outdid her predecessor in almost every way.
 It was a better game.
 It sold more game units.
 It made more money on those units.
 It was the perfect follow-up to the worldwide craze that was Pac-Man — a phenomenon on top of a phenomenon.
-And oddly enough, it wasn’t even originally meant to be a sequel.
+But oddly enough, it wasn’t even originally meant to be a sequel.
 In fact, Ms. Pac-Man started out as a man.

 For one thing, it wasn’t just one maze you went through.
-There were four, which doesn’t seem like a big deal today, but it was three more than Pac-Man.
+There were four, which doesn’t seem like a big deal today, but it was three more than Pac-Man had.
 The mazes got more interesting also.
 There were longer straightaway sections with fewer escapes causing the player to think more strategically.
 In all but one of the mazes, there were two sets of portals to go from one side of the screen to another; the lone standout only had one set.

-The ghosts and Crazy Otto also moved faster, which made the game both more fun and more difficult.
-But probably the biggest change to the ghosts was that there was more randomness put into their movements so that they were more difficult to predict and made gameplay more challenging but in a fun way.
+The ghosts and Crazy Otto himself also moved faster, which made the game both more fun and more difficult.
+But probably the biggest change to the ghosts was that there was more randomness put into their movements so that they were more difficult to predict and made gameplay more challenging in a fun way.
 (See box below.)

 When Ms. Pac-Man hit the arcades in 1981, it was an instant hit.
 Pac-Man fans loved the new game play, and even more women and girls were attracted to it than the previous game.
 Money was rolling in for arcade owners, one quarter at a time, and after all was said and done, 150,000 units of Ms. Pac-Man had been sold, outselling the original Pac-Man by at least 50,000.
 It was a runaway success.
 It even translated well to the home console, unlike Pac-man, whose creators must have either had some serious contempt for home gamers or simply had their heads rammed many miles up their collective butts.